 Building on the above point, you should also improve your photography knowledge and keep track of trends.
 The world of photography moves fast – different techniques and styles come in and out of fashion.

-Camera manufacturers are continually improving products and creating new gear that could help improve your commercial photography.
+Camera manufacturers are continually improving products and creating new gear that could help improve your craft.
 You could subscribe to a photography magazine or check out popular photo blogs for news and new releases.

 Creativity is the key to standing out from the competition.
 Consider this – there are many other commercial photographers creating similar photography to yours.
 What makes your work stand out?
 Why should a client pick you over someone else?

 Being creative and thinking outside the box is a potential way to do this.
 We often tend to play it safe and stick with what we know.
 Whilst this produces reliable results, it doesn’t make for particularly inspiring photography.
-Be creative – use your imagination and put a different twist on your commercial photography.
+Be creative – use your imagination and put a different twist on your photography.